Pinhole camera: Selection of pinhole size

 Up to a certain point, the smaller the hole, the sharper the image, but the dimmer the projected image.
-Optimally, the size of the aperture should be 1/100 or less of the distance between it and the projected image.
+Optimally, the diameter of the aperture should be less than or equal to 1/100 of the distance between it and the projected image.

 Within limits, a small pinhole through a thin surface will result in a sharper image resolution because the projected circle of confusion at the image plane is practically the same size as the pinhole.
 An extremely small hole, however, can produce significant diffraction effects and a less clear image due to the wave properties of light.
 Additionally, vignetting occurs as the diameter of the hole approaches the thickness of the material in which it is punched, because the sides of the hole obstruct the light entering at anything other than 90 degrees.

 The best pinhole is perfectly round (since irregularities cause higher-order diffraction effects) and in an extremely thin piece of material.
 Industrially produced pinholes benefit from laser etching, but a hobbyist can still produce pinholes of sufficiently high quality for photographic work.

 A method of calculating the optimal pinhole diameter was first published by Joseph Petzval in 1857.
 The smallest possible diameter of the image point and therefore the highest possible image resolution and the sharpest image are given when: